International Fixed Calendar: History

 Whether Moses Cotsworth was familiar with the 13-month plans that preceded his International Fixed Calendar is not known.
 He did follow Ap-Iccim (Jones) in designating the 365th day of the year as Christmas.
 His suggestion was that this last day of the year should be designated a Sunday, and hence, because the following day would be New Year's Day and a Sunday also, he called it a Double Sunday.
-Since Cotsworth's goal was a simplified, more "rational" calendar for business and industry, he would carry over all the features of the Gregorian calendar consistent with this goal, including the traditional month names, the week beginning on Sunday (still traditionally used in US, but uncommon in Europe and in the ISO (International Organization for Standardization) week standard, starting their weeks on Monday), and the Gregorian leap-year rule.
+Since Cotsworth's goal was a simplified, more "rational" calendar for business and industry, he would carry over all the features of the Gregorian calendar consistent with this goal, including the traditional month names, the week beginning on Sunday (still traditionally used in US, but uncommon in Europe and in the ISO week standard, starting their weeks on Monday), and the Gregorian leap-year rule.

 To promote Cotsworth's calendar reform the International Fixed Calendar League was founded in 1923, just after the plan was selected by the League of Nations as the best of 130 calendar proposals put forward.
 Sir Sandford Fleming, the inventor and driving force behind worldwide adoption of standard time, became the first president of the IFCL.
 The League opened offices in London and later in Rochester, New York.
 George Eastman, of the Eastman Kodak Company, became a fervent supporter of the IFC, and instituted its use at Kodak.
+Some organized opposition to the proposed reform came from rabbi Joseph Hertz, who objected to the way that the Jewish Sabbath would move throughout the week.
+Sol Bloom criticised the scheme in the House of Representatives.
 The International Fixed Calendar League ceased operations shortly after the calendar plan failed to win final approval of the League of Nations in 1937.

-Advantages

-The several advantages of the International Fixed Calendar are mainly related to its organization.